wafia7510/fun-flicks/README.md

     -  Displays the final score and the number of wrong answers at the end of the game.
 - `main()`
     - This is the entry point for the entire program.
 It sets up the game by providing instructions and calling the playGame() function.
+- `filter_questions_by_difficulty(difficulty)`
+    - This method filters questions based on the player's selected difficulty (easy, medium, or hard).
+It returns a list of questions that match the specified difficulty level, allowing the quiz to present appropriate questions to the player.
+This ensures that the game's difficulty aligns with the user's choice.

 ### Imports